Skip to Content

 Stairs going down – These have been replaced as the originals were degraded by seepage over time.

-As an added bonus, the guides have fully embraced cheesy “dam” wordplay jokes like those leveraged in the movie “Vegas Vacation”.
+An added bonus, the guides have fully embraced cheesy “dam” wordplay jokes like those leveraged in the movie “Vegas Vacation”.

 After the tour, I walked around and explored the exterior of the Hoover Dam.
 Here are a bunch of photos of the trouble I got into.